Super Bowl Sunday

 Sports figures are often held up as people to emulate and honor.
 It seems to me that the martyrs and saints (and I don’t mean those guys from New Orleans!) held this position of esteem at one time.

-People will pay hundreds of dollars for a ticket to view the Super Bowl live.
+People will pay insane prices for a ticket to view the Super Bowl live.
 Thousands of dollars are spent in Super Bowl weekend packages.
 Advertisers are willing to pay millions of dollars for 15 seconds of commercial notoriety.
 And that poor old George Washington or Abraham Lincoln bill in our collection baskets is perhaps seen as adequate to support the local church and its activities—if the people go to church and give at all.

 We gather together with family and friends to share pizza, wings, sandwiches, sodas and different types and strengths of “joy juice.”
 Wouldn’t it be nice if we could see the same enthusiasm and participation when it comes to gathering around the table of the Lord to share the Bread of Life and the Cup of Eternal Salvation?